jshi31/csc249tracking/README.md

 - README.txt or README.pdf
 - theoreticalHW.pdf (optional)

 Put all the above files in a single folder named `YourNetID`, where YourNetID is replaced by your netid in lower case.
-Zip such folder with the name `YourNetID.zip` and subbmit.
+Zip such folder with the name `YourNetID.zip` and submit.